Frequently Asked Questions (FAQs)

 Essex Junction and Essex Town each have their own public works departments, fire departments, planning and zoning departments, recreation departments, and libraries.
 However, they share the same police department.
 Some essential government functions, such as assessing property values, are performed only by Essex Town.

-Q: I live in Essex Junction, so why do I get a tax bill from Essex Town?
+Q: I live in Essex Junction, so why do I pay taxes to Essex Town?

 A: As mentioned above, incorporated villages are associated with a town and remain part of that town's grand list.
 Essex Junction is associated with Essex Town, which means that all Essex Junction residents and businesses are part of Essex Town's grand list and, therefore, can be taxed by Essex Town.